Share this post

 • Costs incurred in acquiring or retaining tax-exempt income

-• Payments made for connecting to electricity, telecom, water, sewer, or district heating networks, which are refunded to the entity if it relinquishes the benefit derived from the connection fee.
+• Connection fees for electricity, telecom networks, water, sewer, or district heating networks, if the fee is refunded to the business when the connection is relinquished

 It goes without saying that non-deductible expenses also include all costs unrelated to the business as well as personal expenses of the entrepreneur or employees.
 If one attempts to pass personal expenses as company expenses, it is considered either wages or even hidden dividend distribution.